kbbqiu/fission-1.14-prefixTrim/README.md

 - Fission 1.14.1
 - AWS SQS Queues for MQ Trigger
 - AWS Credentials for Producer as well as MQ Trigger
+- Producer function name must be a prefix of consumer function

 #### Steps
 - Make sure `specs/env-nodejs.yaml` has AWS crdentials